-Although I love tea but I don’t know about tea as much as Kei does, I know quite a lot about water quality.
-So today, I am not going to talk about Japanese green tea, but rather about water and how it affects your favorite beverage.
+Although I love tea but don’t know as much about it as Kei does, I do know quite a lot about water quality.
+So today, I am not going to talk about Japanese green tea but rather about water and how it affects your favorite beverage.

-We will have a look at what you can do to improve the quality of water.
+We will take a look at what you can do to improve the quality of the water.
 This will inevitably make your whole experience of drinking green tea even better.

-I am pretty sure most of us have found themselves in a situation where drinks at your friend's house that lives in a different city taste different.
+I am pretty sure most of us have found ourselves in a situation where drinks at a friend's house who lives in a different city taste different.

-Different, not necessarily better or worse, just different.
-With that, you might have noticed that seemingly coffee or tea from the same kettle you have got at home tastes different.
+Different—not necessarily better or worse, just different.
+With that, you might have noticed that seemingly the same coffee or tea from the same kettle you have at home tastes different.